 Dulcinéia Catadora book project and workshops for The Art of Storytelling

-The Art of Storytelling is a thematic exhibition that features international contemporary artists whose work is inspired by literature and poetry.
-Curated by Selene Wendt specifically for Museu de Arte Contemporanea (MAC) Niterói in Brazil, the exhibition takes place June 16 - July 24, 2016.
+The Art of Storytelling was a thematic exhibition that featured international contemporary artists whose work is inspired by literature and poetry.
+Curated by Selene Wendt specifically for Museu de Arte Contemporanea (MAC) Niterói in Brazil, the exhibition took place June 16 - July 24, 2016.

 To reflect the importance of the societal dimension of the exhibition project Selene Wendt developed a special book project and series of workshops in collaboration with Lúcia Rosa of the Dulcinéia Catadora collective.
 During the workshops we produced 500 one-of-a-kind cardboard covers for The Art of Storytelling exhibition catalog/book.
 More specifically, youth from the neighboring Morro do Palacio favela, as well as catadores and students from local schools, were directly engaged in the actual outcome of the book to the extent that it reflects their dreams, aspirations, stories and ideas.
 The book also features information about the exhibition as well as documentation of various aspects of the workshops, in addition to short stories and poems by Paulo Scott, Sergio Sant’Anna and Fabio Morais.

 The creative process involved engaging the youth to paint the covers cut from cardboard boxes both freehand and with the aid of stencils.
 The handmade process means that each cover is a unique cover created out of recycled cardboard boxes.
 Exposing the youth to literature was an essential aspect of the workshops, and each workshop began with Lúcia Rosa reading a poem and a short story.
 Additional writers and artists were also invited to meet with and inspire the participating youth.
 Invited guests included Magne Furholmen and Rosana Ricalde, who are also participating artists in the exhibition, as well as Paulo Scott.